 On the 16-17 of May, the 4th Airport Security & IT Summit will head to Barcelona for two days of intensive case studies, interactive sessions and a panel discussion including numerous networking opportunities.
-The summit will provide an ideal platform for aviation security professionals and IT experts to discuss new advances in processes and technology to improve overall airport experience.
+The summit will provide an ideal platform for aviation security professionals and IT experts to discuss new advances in processes and technology to improve the overall airport experience.

-Our expert speakers will also cover passenger experience and how to improve passenger throughput without damaging security plus Securing and protecting passenger data.
+Our expert speakers will also cover passenger experience and how to improve passenger throughput without damaging security plus securing and protecting passenger data.

-In order to cover all these key topics while emphasizing the need to connect physical infrastructure to cyberspace, the fourth edition has introduced two separate tracks; Airport Security (Track A) and Airport IT (Track B.)
+In order to cover all of these key topics while emphasizing the need to connect physical infrastructure to cyberspace, the fourth edition has introduced two separate tracks; Airport Security (Track A) and Airport IT (Track B.)